visgl/deck.gl/docs/developer-guide/base-maps/using-with-mapbox.md

 [mapbox-gl](https://github.com/mapbox/mapbox-gl-js) is a powerful open-source map renderer from [Mapbox](https://mapbox.com). deck.gl's `MapView` is designed to sync perfectly with the camera of Mapbox, at every zoom level and rotation angle.

-When using deck.gl and Mapbox, there are two options you can choose from:
+When using deck.gl and Mapbox, there are three options you can choose from:

-- Using the Deck canvas as a overlay on top of the Mapbox map, in [pure JS](https://github.com/visgl/deck.gl/tree/master/examples/get-started/pure-js/mapbox) or [React](https://github.com/visgl/deck.gl/tree/master/examples/get-started/react/mapbox).
-This is the most tested and robust use case.
+- Using the Deck canvas as a overlay on top of the Mapbox map, and deck.gl drives the base map.
+The [React get-started example](/examples/get-started/react/mapbox/) illustrates the basic pattern.
+In this option, deck.gl handles all user input, and holds the source of truth of the camera state.
+This is the most tested and robust use case, as you can find in all the [examples on this website](/examples/website).
+It supports all the features of Deck.
+- Using the Deck canvas as a overlay on top of the Mapbox map, and Mapbox drives deck.gl.
+In this option, mapbox-gl handles all user input, and holds the source of truth of the camera state.
+The [vanilla JS get-started example](/examples/get-started/pure-js/mapbox) illustrates this pattern.
+The [@deck.gl/mapbox](/docs/api-reference/mapbox/overview.md) module implements a mapbox-gl control that inserts deck into the map container.
+This is favorable if you need to use other mapbox-gl controls and plugins in addition to deck.gl.
-- Using deck.gl layers as custom Mapbox layers, using the [@deck.gl/mapbox](/docs/api-reference/mapbox/overview.md) module.
+- Using deck.gl layers as Mapbox layers, also using the [@deck.gl/mapbox](/docs/api-reference/mapbox/overview.md) module.
 This allows you to interleave deck.gl layers with base map layers, e.g. below text labels or occlude each other correctly in 3D.
-Be cautious that this feature is experimental: we are working closely with Mapbox to evolve the API.
+Be cautious that this feature subjects to bugs and limitations of mapbox-gl's custom layer interface.

 ![deck.gl interleaved with Mapbox layers](https://raw.github.com/visgl/deck.gl-data/master/images/whats-new/mapbox-layers.jpg)